 - Third-string — G# (up a one-half step from standard tuning)

 - Second string — B (same as standard tuning)

 - The first string (high E string) — E (same as standard tuning)

 In short, instead of the E-A-D-G-B-E used in standard tuning, you’ll want to tune your guitar to E-B-E-G#-B-E to get it into open E. For some video guidance, check out this helpful tutorial.

 Tuning a guitar to open E isn’t necessarily bad for the instrument.
 However, there are some things to consider.
 The main thing is that, unlike drop tunings, open E increases string tension.
 Over time, that stresses the guitar neck and can sometimes cause damage.

 On the extreme end, you might see warping or cracks in the neck.
 On the more mild end, you might run into some intonation issues.
-(This video will talk you through intonating a guitar if you haven't done it before).
-The stress on the neck is made worse because the strings that need to be tuned up are thicker, so they exert a significant amount of force.
+(This video will talk you through intonating a guitar if you haven’t done it before).
+The stress on the neck is made worse because the strings that need to be tuned up are thicker, exerting a significant amount of force.